SaraBolouriB/portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with Portfolio Project

 This is a mini project that has been implemented for the **Advanced React** course on Coursera.
 This project was bootstrapped with [Create React App].